timgraham/django-tagging/docs/index.rst

 The ``register`` function
 -------------------------

-To register a model, import the ``tagging`` module and call its ``register`` function, like so::
+To register a model, import the ``tagging.registry`` module and call its ``register`` function, like so::

    from django.db import models

-   import tagging
+   from tagging.registry import register

    class Widget(models.Model):
        name = models.CharField(max_length=50)